 A child’s ability to calculate; apply knowledge; to communicate fluently; to reason and to solve problems mathematically, forms the backbone of their education for life.
 As our children implement their mathematical skills, they should be able to identify the practical relevance of this subject and be able to apply their knowledge in an ever wider set of familiar and new contexts.
 Yet, this will only be possible if the children’s appreciation of the subject is also nurtured, such that they gain a sense of enjoyment and a curiosity about maths.
 A solid mathematical knowledge and understanding can be seen in the fields of science, engineering and technology but is an element in most forms of employment, as well as being a crucial part of personal financial literacy and household management.
 Maths is so much more than a school subject.

-- Develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately
+- Become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems over time so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 The concept of teaching mathematics to mastery is to ensure that topics are well developed.
 Pupils will spend enough time to fully explore a concept before moving on to a different topic.
 As ideas are well formed they are reinforced by ample practice.
 New knowledge is then used on subsequent lessons so that all ideas build on top of each other and pupils have ample opportunity to develop relationships between the topics.
 Ideas are revisited in a spiral as pupils progress through the years, each time at a higher level.
 This ensures that the children see maths in a wider context, in different formats and in increasingly complex forms.
 Links are made with other subjects and the maths used cross-curricular, is of an appropriate standard for the age group.

 The subject is well resourced with practical materials, and children are expected to learn when and where to use these resources.
-Plus, they should over time, identify which calculations need a practical tool for support; which should be completed using a formal method; and which should be done mentally or with jottings.
+Plus, they should, over time, identify which calculations need a practical tool for support; which should be completed using a formal method; and which should be done mentally or with jottings.
 Teachers use and emphasise mathematical vocabulary, and link the teaching to real-life situations, wherever possible.

 Assessment takes place during every lesson, so that children are moved on quickly; at the end of a topic; and formally each term, to ensure that the children have achieved and continue to achieve.
 Support and intervention (for those who need it) is key in maths lessons, but the children are encouraged to work independently and strategically through their tasks.